Construction Industry Statistics 2026: Costs, Housing, Materials & Trends

 average cost range for a major kitchen remodel

-Source: National Kitchen and Bath Association, 2025
+Source: National Kitchen and Bath Association, Market Report, 2025

 $35K-$75K

-average cost range for a bathroom remodel
+average cost range for a full bathroom remodel

-Source: National Kitchen and Bath Association, 2025
+Source: National Kitchen and Bath Association, Market Report, 2025

 $12,500

-average cost of a new deck addition
+average cost of a new composite deck addition

-Source: Remodeling Magazine Cost vs. Value Report, 2025
+Source: Remodeling Magazine, Cost vs. Value Report, 2025

-Source: Bureau of Labor Statistics, JOLTS 2025
+Source: Bureau of Labor Statistics, Producer Price Index for Construction Materials, 2025

 $34.70/hr